 Ref.
-Question Policy Principles

-R1 if required, is there reasonable provision of accessible portable fire extinguishers?

-Answe er Finding/Observation

-Yes Fire extinguishers are provided in circulation spaces etc as per the Responsible Persons policy.
+Question Policy Principles R1 if required, is there reasonable provision of accessible portable fire extinguishers?
+Answer Finding/Observation Yes Fire extinguishers are provided in circulation spaces etc as per the Responsible Persons policy, as the first floor is a Berneslai Homes HMO Office.
 There are labels present that clearly indicate that the extinguishers should only be used by trained persons.

-Images